Christian Reformed Church in the Philippines: Seminary

 The Reformed Institute of Theology was founded in 1969 to provide theological training in the Philippine Christian Reformed Church.
-On January 1970, the seminary’s opening ceremony was held with an initial batch of 50 men and women.
-On June 1975, it became the Genevan Reformed Seminary.
+In January 1970, the seminary’s opening ceremony was held with an initial batch of 50 men and women.
+In June 1975, it became the Genevan Reformed Seminary.
 Finally, it became the Christian Reformed Seminary and Bible Institute.
 It is a growing institution, located in Bacolod, Negros Occidental.

 The bible school in Bacolod City is non-operational as of this time.